Paralegal Studies Program

 • Paralegal Studies – Associate of Applied Science Degree Program

-Graduates of Marietta’s degree program in paralegal studies provide the theoretical and practical knowledge and the legal skills necessary to perform many paralegal functions including research, writing, investigation, and interviewing.
-Paralegal studies program students gain knowledge of the paralegal and legal assistant’s role in areas such as tort law, litigation, criminal law, civil law, real estate, bankruptcy, wills/trusts & estates, and domestic relations.
-Theoretical and practical knowledge of how a traditional legal office operates on a day-to-day basis is also included as part of the training courses.
-Gwinnett College students in the Paralegal Studies degree programs will complete general educations courses which round out the education experience and prepare them for life-long learning.
+Graduates of Marietta’s degree program in paralegal studies provide the theoretical and practical understanding and the legal skills necessary to perform many paralegal functions including research, writing, investigation, and interviewing.
+Paralegal studies students gain knowledge of the paralegal and legal assistant’s role in tort law, litigation, criminal law, civil law, real estate, bankruptcy, wills/trusts & estates, and domestic relations.
+Theoretical and practical knowledge of how a traditional legal office operates on a day-to-day basis is also included in the training courses.
+Gwinnett College students in the Paralegal Studies degree program will complete general education courses that round out the education experience and prepare them for life-long learning.

-Gwinnett College offers legal assistant program courses to gain essential skills and training to achieve entry-level positions in the paralegal career field.
+Gwinnett College offers courses to gain essential skills and training to achieve entry-level positions in the paralegal career field.
 These courses will be the first step in starting a rewarding career.

 What Paralegals and Legal Assistants Do